 Perspective Elective (from a list of such courses as designated by the Curriculum Committee and identified as such at registration)

-Professional Skills Elective (beginning with the Class of 2008—from a list of such courses as designated by the Curriculum Committee and identified as such at registration)
+Professional Skills Elective (from a list of such courses as designated by the Curriculum Committee and identified as such at registration)

 Complete the academic writing requirement during the second or third year in one of three ways: